oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/db/README.md

     * An FPGA hardware target is not provided on Windows*.

-*Note:* The Intel® PAC with Intel Arria® 10 GX FPGA and Intel® FPGA PAC D5005 (with Intel Stratix® 10 SX) do not yet support Windows*.
+*Note:* The Intel&reg; PAC with Intel Arria&reg; 10 GX FPGA and Intel&reg; FPGA PAC D5005 (with Intel Stratix&reg; 10 SX) do not yet support Windows*.
 Compiling to FPGA hardware on Windows* requires a third-party or custom Board Support Package (BSP) with Windows* support.<br>
 *Note:* If you encounter any issues with long paths when compiling under Windows*, you may have to create your ‘build’ directory in a shorter path, for example c:\samples\build.
 You can then run cmake from that directory, and provide cmake with the full path to your sample directory.

 ## Troubleshooting